impresso/impresso.github.io/_posts/2018-06-11-tradingzone-tr.md

   - src: posts/tr-ex3.png
   - src: posts/tr-ex4.png
 ---
 Trading zone part 3: Text Re-use Detection.
-This blog post is the last part of the series…. [link to umbrella]
+This blog post is the last part of [Stepping in the NLP / History trading zone: a series of posts](/news/2018/06/11/tradingzone-umbrella).

 <!-- more -->